AhmedShola324/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link contains command that creates a symbolic link

 14-copy_html contains command that copies all html file from one folder to it parent folder

+100-lets_move contains command to move files beginning with uppercase 101-clean_emacs contains command to reove files that end with ~ 102-tree contains command to crates three directories that are nested 103-commas contains command to list files and directories separated by commas school.mgc contains commands ro create a magic file that can be used t detect School